-An added note about layout, much as I like Seth’s strong design (and generous permission to use his blog picture in my analysis), I longer than necessary to find the link to his bio.
-Noting the key highlights of the layout, the next instinct is to scroll down looking for more stuff.
+An added note about layout, much as I like Seth’s strong design (and gracious permission to use his blog picture in my analysis), I took longer than necessary to find the link to his bio.
+After noting the key highlights of the layout, the next instinct is to scroll down looking for more stuff.
 Nothing found.

 What a great idea to initiate “engagement”!
 I liken this to a plot device used in good narratives.
 It works as a clever mechanism to help move to story forward, arguably even more critical for an interactive blog as a story literally ends when engagement stops.